 Uveitis is swelling of the uvea, the middle layer of the eye.
 It is usually an autoimmune problem though in some patients it may be due to infections such as herpes, toxoplasmosis or tuberculosis.
 It may be a one-time event or may occur repeatedly.

 Untreated uveitis is a serious condition that may scar the retina cause glaucoma or cataract.
-Management requires detailed examination of the eye, appropriate investigations and accurate diagnosis.
+Management requires a detailed examination of the eye, appropriate investigations and accurate diagnosis.
 Each case requires a different management approach tailored to the specific features of that case.

 Emergency & Trauma Services